The Hub

 1. What is academic advisement and why is it required for my first year?

-The process of academic advisement is a relationship that is created between students and Academic Advisors to guide students in exploring coursework in general education and their major.
-Advisors are professionals that also help connect students to campus resources, explain university policies, and support student success through various activities.
-Students are required to meet with advisors for at least their first two semesters to provide guidance on transitioning to college and to ensure that students are enrolling in appropriate course choices.
+Academic Advisors are professionals who guide students in exploring major and general education, connect students to campus resources, and explains university policies.
+Students are required to meet with advisors for their first two semesters to provide guidance and to ensure that students are enrolling in appropriate course choices.

 2. I need help activating my CSUN email account.
 What should I do?